رهپویه معماری و شهرسازی

 • Optional Activity (R4) increased from 6% to 18%.

-This indicates that Nowruz, as a temporal stimulus, significantly enhanced the share of social and optional behaviors, transforming the space from a "movement corridor" to a "social destination."
+This indicates that Nowruz, as a temporal stimulus, significantly increased the share of social and optional behaviors, transforming the space from a “movement corridor” to a “social destination.”

 Spatial analysis showed a fundamental shift in activity hubs.
 In the pre-Nowruz period, about 68% of behaviors were concentrated along the linear axis from Arg Square to Ganjali Khan Square.
-During Nowruz, behavioral focus shifted to three attractive nodes: Ganjali Khan Square (40%), Chaharsough (14%), and Ganjali Khan Caravanserai (15%).
-This represents a change from linear, flow movement to circular, nodal movement.
+During Nowruz, the behavioral focus shifted to three attractor nodes: Ganjali Khan Square (40%), Chaharsough (14%), and Ganjali Khan Caravanserai (15%).
+This represents a shift from linear, flow-based movement to circular, nodal movement.

-Viewshed analysis confirmed a strong correlation (r = 0.89, p < 0.01) between wide visual angles (open sightlines) and the occurrence of social/optional behaviors.
+Viewshed analysis confirmed a strong correlation (r = 0.89, p < 0.01) between wide visual angles (open sightlines) and the occurrence of social and optional behaviors.
 Spaces with the widest views (Ganjali Khan Square: 270+ degrees, Chaharsough: 240 degrees) attracted the highest share of these behaviors during Nowruz, while narrow passages with limited visibility remained primarily movement corridors.

 Qualitative Findings: From Sensory Experience to Mental Structure

 Analysis of the 60 cognitive maps revealed that spatial perception was heavily organized around landmarks and main paths.
-Ganjali Khan Square, Chaharsough, and the historic bathhouse were the most frequently drawn elements—precisely the same points that were behavioral hotspots.
-This highlights the process of "imageability" described by Lynch.
+Ganjali Khan Square, Chaharsough, and the historic bathhouse were the most frequently drawn elements—precisely the same points that were identified as behavioral hotspots.
+This finding highlights the process of “imageability” as described by Lynch.

 Thematic analysis of interviews revealed a transformation in sensory and phenomenological experience during Nowruz: